peteraiello/custom-react-accordion/README.md

 # Description

-A minimal and accessible accordion app, made using [Create React App](https://create-react-app.dev/) to help me understand more about developing UI with React.
+A minimal and accessible accordion app, created using [Create React App](https://create-react-app.dev/) for the purpose of helping me understand more about the infrastructure of React.

 # Component Brief

 - The first item of the accordion should be active by default.
 - The markup and design patterns of the component should adhere to W3 accessibility standards as per their [documentation](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion) (this includes keyboard input and the appropriate aria controls).
-- The app should work using JSON formatted data.
+- The content of the accordion should be compatible with JSON formatted data.

 # How it works

-The accordion is designed to work with an array of JSON data.
-The objects in the array include the values `title` and `description`, which make up the content for each accordion item.
+The accordion is designed to work with an array of JSON.
+The objects in the array include the values of `title` and `description`, which make up the content for each accordion item.

 ```
 [